Last Updated on by Karl

 If you’re a content marketer, then you understand the struggle of keeping up with your loyal customer base.
 Curating content includes more than just writing.
-It involves editing, graphic creation, branding, marketing and more.
+It involves editing, graphics creation, branding, marketing and more.
 And your content must be engaging, educational and entertaining at all times.

-You want someone you can trust and someone that understands your business, brand and mission.
-And you of course want to choose someone that’s witty, educated and that has flawless grammar.
+You want someone you can trust and someone that understands your business, brand, and mission.
+And you, of course, want to choose someone that’s witty, educated and that has flawless grammar.

 1. Study Skill Level

 The best place to start is by searching freelance writing communities.
 Many of these sites contain reputable and hard-working content creators.
 And these are a great place to start vetting your first round of possible hires.
-Sites like Essaymama and Help.Plagtracker are good options for any business.
-They both offer access to educated and professional writing services, as well as affordable prices.

-2. Look at Past Experience
+2. Look at Content Writer's Past Experience

-Once you have narrowed it down to a few freelancers you think you may want to contact, go ahead and give each one a little more consideration.
+Once you have narrowed it down to a few freelancers, you think you may want to contact, go ahead and give each one a little more consideration.
 Review their portfolios and past work.
-Take the time to read their writing and see if their style, voice and perspective are in line with you and your business.
+Take the time to read their writing and see if their style, voice, and perspective are in line with you and your business.

-If you run a beauty product company, you may come across a talented, skilled writer who’s past work is mostly in engineering and mechanics.
+If you run a beauty product company, you may come across a talented, skilled writer whose past work is mostly in engineering and mechanics.
 Perhaps this individual, although professional, is not a good fit for the type of audience you are trying to connect with.

-Therefore, hire a writer who has the experience in the field they will be writing about, and can bring something valuable to the table.
+Therefore, hire a writer who has the experience in the field they will be writing about and can bring something valuable to the table.

 3. Pay Attention to Enthusiasm

 Once you begin contacting some possible new content creators, you want to begin to pay close attention to their responses.
 Much of your communication is going to be digital, not in person.
-This makes building a relationship and getting to know them a bit different than a regular in-person interview.
+Digital communication makes building a relationship and getting to know them a bit different than a regular in-person interview.
 However, the same principles still apply.

 4. Discuss Deadlines and Schedules